-Increase pace of innovation and • Launched the Innovation Center of Excellence to (1) cultivate a growth mindset, (2) drive client-focused innovation and (3) improve the overall speed of delivery to clients. cultivate lean and agile culture • Promoted and hosted "Innovation Jams," "Hackathons" and innovation workshops. • Oversaw improvement of employee perception of innovation at MSCI as reflected in the Company's 2019 annual employee engagement survey.

-• Hired a new Head of Lean Practices who will establish a Lean Center of Excellence to provide coaching to employees on process improvement initiatives.
+- Launched the Innovation Center of Excellence to (1) cultivate a growth mindset, (2) drive client-focused innovation and (3) improve the overall speed of delivery to clients. - Promoted and hosted "Innovation Jams," "Hackathons" and innovation workshops. - Oversaw improvement of employee perception of innovation at MSCI as reflected in the Company's 2019 annual employee engagement survey. - Hired a new Head of Lean Practices who will establish a Lean Center of Excellence to provide coaching to employees on process improvement initiatives.